nikaia/bstalk/README.md

 # bstalk

-Deploy your beanstalkapp.com projects from CLI
+Deploy your beanstalkapp.com projects from CLI (and other cool stuff)

 ## Install